For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 I rig all my trout soft plastic lures on 1/16oz, 1/8oz and 1/4oz jigs heads in colors red, gray, or white and I always use a fluorocarbon leader when trout fishing.
 I prefer Berkley Pro Spec twenty pound in clear, thirty pound if the blues show up in numbers.

 In December another fish I really like to hunt for on sunny, warmer, and light wind days is schooling Redfish.
 I find these schools on oyster rocks/flats, sand bars in the surf and shallow flats just off the ICW.
 In December the Reds are not hard to catch when you find them, but sometimes finding them can be a challenge.
 My go to bait for the winter Redfish are scented grub like the Berkley Gulp jerkshad or shrimp; Redfish love these things.
-Rig grubs with thirty fluorocarbon and a darker colored jig heads like red or gray should get the redfish to bite for you.
+Rig grubs with thirty-pound fluorocarbon and a darker colored jig heads like red or gray should get the redfish to bite for you.
 Sometimes a light Carolina rig with a small piece of cut shrimp; for those stubborn fall/winter Redfish may help get a bite.

 Just a little inland in Southeast, NC runs the Cape Fear River and in the Cape Fear there is one of my favorite winter fisheries, the Striped Bass.
 These fish are not the easiest to catch, but they fight very well even in cold water.
 Working drop offs and grass lines on the edge of the river is where you can find the Stripers, using swim bait lures like Berkley Power Bait Grass pig lures and Berkley Gulp Jerkshad.
 These lures should put a few Cape Fear Stripers on your line.
 I rig these lures on swimbait hooks for weedless fishing, (lots of hangs in the river).
 I use TroKar TK170 and TK178 swimbait hooks, super sharp!
 Do not forget that the Cape Fear River Striped Bass Fishery is closed; catch and release only!